Statement of Purpose

 Any sanction or physical intervention used is recorded as part of the incident reporting process.
 The records are monitored by senior managers and they are also available to parents and placing authorities.

-- Each child/young person and/or their representative has the right to complain.
+• Each child/young person and/or their representative have the right to complain.
 Furthermore, these complaints should be treated with respect, listened to and resolved.